WildMeOrg/houston/CONTRIBUTING.md

 `invoke docker-compose.rebuild-gitlab`

 #### Cleaning up with Docker commands

-If the above invoke commands are overkill or not sufficient for cleanup, you can experiment with these commands.
-Consider contributing a new invoke command or altering an existing one if you find a common use case bringing you here.

-Cleanup volumes:

-    docker volume rm $(docker volume ls -q | grep codex_)

-Big red button:

-    docker-compose down && docker volume rm $(docker volume ls -q | grep codex_)

-Precision nuke example:

-    docker-compose stop houston && docker-compose rm -f houston && docker volume rm codex_houston-var

 Docker is conservative about cleaning up unused objects.
 This can cause Docker to run out of disk space or other problems.
 If a new build is experiencing errors try using prune commands.